AsiGeethaReddy/AtliQ-Hardware---Business-Insights-360/README.md

 #### Marekting view 🔔 :
-Show Top/ Bottom Customers along with Key metrics.
+Show Top/ Bottom Products along with Key metrics.
 A matrix would be preferable to understand their performance.

 ![Screenshot (21)](https://github.com/user-attachments/assets/c1d89595-e66a-4f76-9a02-83071a816bdf)